 NYSHealth’s work in this area seeks to underscore that the health and mental health issues returning veterans and their families face are not solely military issues, but public and community health issues that should be addressed by local and national government agencies, community-based organizations, and health funders.

-- Expanding choices and access to community-based services and care, beyond what is available in VA-run facilities.
+- Expanding choices and increasing access to comprehensive community-based services for veterans and their families.

 - Leveraging federal and private funding opportunities to increase the dollars available for services for returning veterans in New York State.

 - Serving as a thought leader, convener, and advocate to improve the health of returning veterans and their families through public policy and awareness strategies.